Equal Employment Opportunity at CCU

 - How to File a Charge of Employment Discrimination »

-Titles VI and VII of the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972, Section 503 and 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, the Age Discrimination in Employment Act of 1967 and The Vietnam Era Veterans' Readjustment Assistance Act (VEVRAA), and the Genetic Information Non-Discrimination Act of 2008, provide for certain previously excluded or neglected classes of people to share fully in the American way of life.
-Discrimination based on race, color, religion, sex, national origin, age, genetic information, mental or physical disability or status as a disabled veteran or veteran of the Vietnam era is prohibited.
+Titles VI and VII of the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972, Section 503 and 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, the Age Discrimination in Employment Act of 1967 and The Vietnam Era Veterans' Readjustment Assistance Act (VEVRAA), the Genetic Information Non-Discrimination Act of 2008 and the South Carolina Human Affairs Law provide for certain previously excluded or neglected classes of people to share fully in the American way of life.
+Discrimination based on race, color, religion, sex, on the basis of pregnancy, childbirth or related medical conditions, national origin, age, genetic information, mental or physical disability or status as a disabled veteran or veteran of the Vietnam era is prohibited.
 In addition, Coastal Carolina University prohibits discrimination due to sexual orientation, gender identity and gender expression.
 It is the policy of Coastal Carolina University that no person be excluded from participation in, or be denied the benefits of, or in any way be subject to, discrimination in any program or activity of the University.
 It is also the policy of the University to recruit, hire, train and promote employees without unlawful discrimination.

 Furthermore, it is the intention of the University to take affirmative action to reach and sustain parity.
 This is to extend to all levels and phases of personnel administration such as: recruitment or recruitment advertising, testing, hiring, training, promotion, transfer, leave, compensation, selection for supervisory positions and administration of employee reduction-in-force and benefit programs.

 Paramount to the success of the University's Affirmative Action Program is its administration.
-President DeCenzo has designated Kim Sherfesee, EEO Officer, responsible for the administration of the University's Affirmative Action Program.
-This responsibility, as well as other policy contents, is reaffirmed through signature of the Chairperson of the Board of Trustees and President.
+President DeCenzo has designated Kim Sherfesee, EEO officer, responsible for the administration of the University's Affirmative Action Program.
+This responsibility, as well as other policy contents, is reaffirmed through signature of the chair of the board of trustees and the president.

 This policy shall be posted in places conspicuous to all members of the faculty, staff, and student body; it shall be communicated to all applicants for employment and admission; and it shall be given such external dissemination as is necessary to inform and secure the cooperation of individuals and organizations constituting sources of employment and student referrals to the University.

-Questions regarding applicable laws and regulations are encouraged to contact:
+Questions regarding applicable laws and regulations should be made to: